-The business faculty teaching in this program includes four tenured full professors, eleven tenured associate professors, four tenure-track assistant professors, all with terminal degrees in business, international relations, or a related field; two Executives-in-Residence, one with a terminal business degree and one with a law degree; and one full-time lecturer with a terminal degree in political science.
+The business faculty teaching in this program includes one tenured full professor, seven tenured associate professors, three tenure-track assistant professors, all with terminal degrees in business; three Executives-in-Residence with a terminal business\degree; and one full-time lecturer who has a master's degree in business administration.
 The table below indicates the highest degree for each faculty member, and the courses that the faculty members would likely teach in the program.

-Name Status BBA in Internationa Highest Degree/ Field Course(s) Olulus 000130(3) Business Foundation Courses Brown, Jay Full-time Associate Professor of Operations Management PhD in Operations Management OM260 DeVader, Christy Full-Time Associate Professor of Management PhD in Industrial/ Organizational Psychology MG201 Emge, Scott Full-time Executive in Residence of Finance MBA in Finance FI320 Kennedy, Elizabeth Full-time Associate Professor of Law & Social Responsibility JD in Law LW305 Krahel, John Full-time Associate Professor of Accounting PhD in Accounting AC201 Yeh, Marie Full-time Associate Professor of Marketing PhD in Marketing MK240 Yim, Dobin Full-time Assistant Professor of Information Systems PhD in Information Systems IS251 Advanced Courses in t he Major I Chuluun, Tuugi Full-time Associate Professor of Finance PhD in Finance FI340 Cummings, Jeffrey Full-time Professor of Management PhD in Strategic Management & International Business Strategy MG402, MG407, IB282, IB473, IB482 Demirkan, Irem Full-time Assistant Professor of International Business Ph.D. in International Management Studies IB282, MG/IB315, IB372, MG402, MG407 DeVader, Christy Full-time Associate Professor of Management PhD in Industrial/Organizational Psychology IB370 Ding, Hung Bin Full-time Associate Professor of Management PhD in Management MG402, MG407, IB282, IB482 Holc, Janine Full-time Associate Professor of Political Science PhD in Political Science PS365
+Name Status Title Highest Degree/ Field Course(s) Business Foundation Courses Brown, Jay Full-time Associate Professor of Operations Management PhD in Operations Management OM260 DeVader, Christy Full-Time Associate Professor of Management PhD in Industrial/Organizational Psychology MG201 Emge, Scott Full-time Executive in Residence of Finance MBA in Finance FI320 Kennedy, Elizabeth Full-time Associate Professor of Law & Social Responsibility JD from the University of California, Berkeley, Boalt Hall School of Law LW305 Krahel, John Full-time Associate Professor of Accounting PhD in Accounting AC201 Yeh, Marie Full-time Associate Professor of Marketing PhD in Marketing MK240 Yim, Dobin Full-time Assistant Professor of Information Systems PhD in Information Systems IS251 Advanced Courses in t he Major Cummings, Jeffrey Full-time Professor of Management PhD in Strategic Management & International Business Strategy MG402, MG407, IB282